A review of a decision about promotion, transfer or non-appointment will involve:

 - the person requesting that a decision be reviewed (the review applicant)

-- the person who was provisionally appointed to the position but whose selection process and appointment is now being questioned (the provisional appointee)
+- the person who was provisionally appointed to the position but whose selection process and appointment is now being questioned (the nominated appointee)

 - the person who convened the original selection panel (the panel chair)

 The description below broadly outlines the review process.

 - An applicant who wishes to have an appointment decision reviewed must email a completed Notice of Application to Review form, specifying the grounds for review, within 7 days of the decision appearing in the Police Gazette.
 NB: Applications received after the closing date will not be accepted.

 - Applicants seeking review will be notified once their application has been received.
 An outline of the review process is included in the correspondence.

 - All documentation relating to the selection process will be obtained from the panel chair, collated, and copies of these will be sent to the review applicant and nominated appointee.
 The panel chair, the review applicant seeking review and the nominated appointee may each then make a written submission in response.